msteffan/ready-0-forking-practice/movie-quotes.md

 Yoda: [still looking at Luke] He is too old.
 Yes.
 Too old to begin the training.
 Luke Skywalker: But I've learned so much.

+President Skroob: Sanders!
+Sanders!
+You gotta help me, I don't know what to do.
+I can't make decisions, I'm a president!